-Requests for withdrawal should be put in writing and addressed to the headteacher.
+Requests for withdrawal should be put in writing and addressed to the Headteacher.
 A copy of withdrawal requests will be placed in the pupil's educational record.
-The headteacher will discuss the request with parents and take appropriate action.
+The Headteacher will discuss the request with parents and take appropriate action.

-Alternative work will be given to pupils who are withdrawn from RSE.
+Alternative work will be given to pupils who are withdrawn from the non-Science components of RSE.